 |This wide circulating area between the platforms was built for the London Underground Jubilee Line extension which opened in late 1999.
 It is at London Bridge station, which in

 addition to being an important traffic destination in itself is a very busy interchange station with the mainline railway and the City branch of the London Underground Northern Line.

-To adequately cope with large passenger volumes it features multiple accesses to / from the station platforms a set of escalators at each end (leading to two different ticket halls, one of which also serves the mainline railway station) plus in the centre a dedicated interchange passageway that is reached by a double sided stairway and for passengers interchanging with the Northern Line.
+To adequately cope with large passenger volumes it features multiple accesses to / from the station platforms, a set of escalators at each end (leading to two different ticket halls, one of which also serves the mainline railway station) plus in the centre a dedicated interchange passageway (for passengers interchanging with the Northern Line) that is reached by a double sided stairway.

-Click either of the above images to see larger versions plus an extra view of the station in a popup window; alternatively clicking here will open the page in a new full-size window.
+Click either of the above images or hereto see larger versions plus an extra view of the station in a new window. .

 These passageways were built in the 1970's and are at Moorfields station on the Liverpool (Merseyrail) Loop & Link city-centre underground system.